MatrInv/IJ_segments/README.md

 -Contour_Analysis.java computes and draws the segmentation of the shape (in red) and the normals (in green).
 It also prints a log of the digital segments and tangents' direction.

 To download IMAGEJ : https://github.com/imagej .
-To execute these plugins, put them into the directory /home/.imagej/plugins, open an image in the software IMAGEJ, then click "plugins" -> "compile and run", search and select Contour_Analysis.java.
+To execute this plugin, put all the files into the directory /home/.imagej/plugins, open an image in the software IMAGEJ, then click "plugins" -> "compile and run", search and select Contour_Analysis.java.